fthsband/music-department/README.md

 # TO-DO

-- - "Procedure" page HIGHEST priority
+- - "Music Theory / IB" page HIGHEST priority
 - - Choose images to use, clearly I can’t use all of them
+- - - Use said images on sides of pages
+- - - Use said images in the middle of long text walls
 - - Fix wording on Past Performances
 - - Fade in animation?
 - - Mobile support
 - - Get interest form approved
+- - Fix list spacing (check "Dress Code" page for inspiration)

 # CODE LINE BREAKDOWN